waynetee/tp/docs/UserGuide.md

             * Dee Gardens has tags `5rm`, `far from school`
             * Olive Gardens has tag `4rm`
             * Pear Gardens has tags `4rm`, `near school`
+        * Order of tag compatibility (most to least compatible): Pear Gardens, Olive Gardens, Dee Gardens.
-        * Pear Gardens has the greatest number of tags in common and is the most desirable property match, the opposite is true for Dee Gardens.
+        * Pear Gardens has the greatest number of tags in common and is hence the most desirable property match, the opposite is true for Dee Gardens.

 #### Intelligent matching of properties and buyers